Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: Acknowledgements

 \section{Acknowledgements}

 During a discussion in November 2019, Paul Seidel asked me whether the notion of a cyclic dilation introduced in \cite{yl2} has any cool applications.
 Hopefully this paper serves as an interesting application.
 I would like to thank Yi Wang for helpful discussions and many useful suggestions, especially those related to various versions of cyclic (co)homologies.
 I also thank Kai Cieliebak for useful comments and Kei Irie for sending me an erratum to his paper \cite{ki2}, which enables me to make corresponding corrections for various minor issues in earlier versions of this paper.
+I'm indebted to the anonymous referee, Shah Faisal and Shuhao Li for carefully reading the paper and pointing out numerous issues.

 The work is partially funded by Simons grant \#385571.